‘Soundtrack your story’: a storytelling project with Jeffrey Boakye

 Supported by Amazon, we have created a fun, interactive storytelling project for National Storytelling Week with author and broadcaster Jeffrey Boakye, for pupils aged 11 to 14 (S1-S3).
 Based on the theme ‘Soundtrack your story’, the project is designed to inspire a love of story creation through music and rhythm.

-The week begins with a free, live storytelling workshop with Jeffrey on 4 February 2026, 10.00-10.45.
+The week began with a free, live storytelling workshop with Jeffrey on 4 February 2026, now available as a recording to watch on-demand.

 The workshop will be an exciting springboard for a menu of classroom activities providing inspiration for pupils’ stories.